 Summer Research Internship Program

-Each summer, Gillette Children’s Specialty Healthcare offers interns the opportunity to test their inclinations toward clinical research and careers in medicine through a structured eight-week research internship program.
-By exposing interns to Gillette, our mission, and our work in clinical research and outcomes, we hope to inspire future health care providers to further understand the important role of clinical research in advancing patient care.
+Gillette Children’s offers research interns the opportunity to explore their inclinations toward clinical research and medicine through a structured 10-week research internship program.
+Through exposure to Gillette, our mission, and our work in clinical research, we hope to inspire future health care providers to further understand the important role of clinical research in advancing patient care.

 Interns are expected to:

-- Commit their time for at least eight weeks; however, weekly hours are flexible.
+- Commit their time for at least 10 weeks; however, weekly hours are flexible

-- Statement of interest that addresses the following:
+2. Statement of interest that addresses the following (2-page limit):

-- Which mentor and research topic you're most interested in and why.
+- Which research project you are most interested in and why

-- Your experience with people who have complex medical conditions.
+- Your previous experience with people who have complex medical conditions